13 Books to Take Beginners From Zero to Real Estate Investing Hero

 There’s a good reason this is our most-recommended book on the BiggerPockets Podcast.
 Rich Dad Poor Dad has helped tens of thousands—if not hundreds of thousands—of people change their mindset and build serious wealth.

 Author Robert Kiyosaki outlines a number of ways the rich separate themselves from the poor by sharing stories about an actual rich dad and poor dad in his own life.

 The “rich dad” is a friend’s father, who is a successful entrepreneur in Hawaii.
 The “poor dad” is his actual father, who works a job and makes good money but never buys any assets and ends up never accumulating wealth.

-Kiyosaki outlines a number of principles on how to get out of the rat race and separate yourself from those who never accumulate a large number of assets and wealth.
+Kiyosaki explains how to get out of the rat race and separate yourself from those who never accumulate assets and wealth.

 The three biggest takeaways are:

 - Make your money work for you, instead of working for money

 - Know the difference between assets and liabilities

 - Focus on acquiring as many assets as possible.